Mood Disorders in Teens

 Suicidal thoughts or attempts

-Frequent physical complaints (for example, headache, stomachache, or fatigue)
+Frequent physical complaints, such as headache, stomachache, or extreme tiredness

 Running away or making threats of running away from home

-In mood disorders, these feelings appear more intense than teens normally feel from time
+In mood disorders, these feelings seem stronger than teens normally feel from time

 to time.
-It is also of concern if these feelings last over a period of time,
+It's also of concern if these feelings last over a period of time.
+Or if

-or if

-they interfere with a teen’s interest in being with friends or taking part in
+they interfere with a teen’s interest in being with friends or taking part in daily